litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

-# Cordova/PhoneGap sqlite storage (common version with _somewhat_ limited functionality)
+# Cordova/PhoneGap sqlite storage - enterprise common version with Android memory fix

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, and Windows "Universal" (8.1) with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).